iPhone → Mac

 02

-Install Remio on your iPhone from the App Store
+Install Remio on the iPhone

-Launch the app — no signup, no email confirmation, no onboarding tour.
+Search "Remio" in the App Store (iOS 18 or later), or open remio.net/download on the phone to land on the App Store page.
+Launch it — no signup, no email confirmation, no onboarding tour.
 It opens straight to a pairing screen with a number pad and a QR scanner.

 03